Rsiriy/Pine-Script-Candlestick-Pattern-Identifier/README.md

 <p align="center"><img src="https://github.com/Rsiriy/Pine-Script-Stock-Trading-Scripts/blob/master/images/BullishBeltHoldTR.png?raw=true" width="150" height="300"></p>

-The example above is an example of a Bullish Belt Hold flagged by my indicator in RingCentral ($RNG) stock.
+The example above is of a Bullish Belt Hold flagged by my indicator in RingCentral ($RNG) stock.
 RNG closed at $236.51 the day it was flagged and closed at $253.11 the next day, representing a gain of 7.02%.
 A buy order at $236.51 would've made for a profitable trade.

-### Three Candle Pattern - Deliberation
+### Three Candle Pattern

 <p align="center"><img src="https://github.com/Rsiriy/Pine-Script-Stock-Trading-Scripts/blob/master/images/DeliberationExample.png?raw=true" width="150" height="300"></p>